Home Writing Projects Setup Protocol CV

 Easier arithmetic: Sometimes yes

-I then used the EleutherAI arithmetic dataset, which comes from the OpenAI GPT-3 arithmetic tests.
+I then used the EleutherAI arithmetic dataset, which comes from the OpenAI GPT-3 arithmetic tests in Brown et al. (2020).
+For context, GPT-3 175B in that paper (Table 3.9, few-shot) already hit 100% on 2-digit addition, 98.9% on 2-digit subtraction, and 80.4% on 3-digit addition; multiplication and 4–5-digit operations were weaker (29.2% on 2-digit multiplication, 9.3% on 5-digit addition).
 The current lm-evaluation-harness task definitions score these as log-likelihood tasks: given a context like:

 Question: What is 98 plus 45?